tloen/tloen.github.io/_posts/2022-01-10-bias-variance.md

 and value of $$\lambda$$ (or of "complexity") is coextensive with the relative priority that one assigns to bias and variance.
-But there is no indication that the same rules apply to deep neural networks.
+But there is no indication that the same relationships between complexity, bias, and variance apply to deep neural networks.

-The phenomenon of model double descent does not demonstrate that we can dispense with classical learning theory entirely.
+The phenomenon of model double descent does not demonstrate that we can dispense with classical learning theory entirely[^bv].
 Rather, what it really teaches us is that we should stop abusing the bias-variance tradeoff, which exists for all predictor families, to smuggle in intuition from our experience with regularized regression models.

 [^openai2019]: [Nakkiran _et al._ 2019](https://arxiv.org/abs/1912.02292)
+[^bv]:
+    Although there's a good argument
+    for paying less attention to the bias-variance decomposition in large models where sample variance is unobservable...